-To understand the power a press release holds, it helps to know how the media world functions.
+To understand the importance of a press release, here’s a primer on how the media world functions.
 On a basic level, newspapers, magazines and television news need content to operate.
-Television news often curates articles from newspapers and magazines.
-At the same time, newspapers across the nation are on the precipice of major changes to their model partly due to tight budgets and skeleton crews.
+Television news curates their stories from newspapers and magazines.
+At the same time, print journalism’s business model is experiencing a disruption, resulting in tight budgets and skeleton crews.

-In other words, the media world needs your press release, aka content, as much as you need their reach.
+In other words, the media needs your press release (aka content) as much as you need their reach.

 What is newsworthy enough for a press release?

-I worked for a few newspapers and magazines.
-In that time, I read a lot of press releases (which were still being sent by fax).
-In every newsroom I worked in, press releases were not only read but considered for more in-depth coverage.
+Before Bragg Media, I worked for local newspapers and magazines.
+During that time, I read a lot of press releases (which were still being sent by fax).
+In every newsroom I worked in, press releases were not only read but considered for more in-depth coverage, falling into one of these three categories:

 - to run as a brief (small segment)